 This Directive establishes guidelines for members of the Johns Hopkins Police Department (JHPD) to comply with state law regarding the duty to intervene, instructs members on intervention and active bystandership strategies and techniques, and outlines existing directives for intervening in and reporting misconduct.
+(Commission on Accreditation for Law Enforcement Agencies (CALEA) 1.2.10)

-Who is Governed by this Policy
+Who Is Governed by This Policy

-All personnel, including sworn, non-sworn, and contractual or voluntary persons in service with the JHPD are governed by this Directive.
+All personnel, including sworn, nonsworn, and contractual or voluntary persons in service with the JHPD, are governed by this Directive.